bechryko/rainy-days/README.md

 ## About

-Rainy Days is a real-time strategy game greatly inspired by Mini Motorways.
+Rainy Days is a strategy game greatly inspired by Mini Motorways.
 The goal is to build a sustainable transportational system in a randomly generated square-tiled map, where some tiles have rainclouds above them.
 Those clouds rain colored water which colors different objects below them, mostly cars.
-Because your task is to deliver the cars from the spawners to the destinations in the desired colors, while you have some control over their movement and behavior.
+Your task is to deliver cars from the spawners to the destinations in the desired colors, while you have some control over their movement and behavior.

-### Buildable objects
+### Tile objects

+In the game you can use the tiles to house different objects.
+These objects can be placed in two layer: road and building layer.
+Each tile has a capacity of one road and one building object.

+#### Buildable

-#### Roads
+##### Roads

-Roads are the most basic transportation method in the game.
+Basic roads are the most basic transportation method in the game.
 Cars travel on them with basic speed, and turn in a random direction at a crossroad.
 They are also exposed to the rain.
 Roads only automatically connect with other roads.

-#### Tunnels
+##### Tubes

-Tunnels are similar to roads, but they give protection to the cars, preventing them to be colored by the rain.
+Tubes are similar to roads, but they give protection to the cars, preventing them to be colored by the rain.
 Cars travel on them with basic speed, and turn in a random direction at a crossroad.
-Tunnels only automatically connect with other tunnels.
+Tubes only automatically connect with other tubes.

-#### Colored gates
+##### Colored gates

-Colored gates are buildings placeable on roads or tunnels.
-They prevent every car of the same color from going through it.
+Colored gates are building objects.
+They prevent every car of the same color from going through them.
 The player gets two colored gates of random colors at the start of each game.

-#### Timed gates
+##### Timed gates

-Timed gates are special kind of gates which have two states: open and closed.
+Timed gates are another kind of gates which have two states: open and closed.
 Open allows every car through, and closed prevent every as well.
 By default, timed gates change state every two seconds.

-### Generated objects
+#### Generated

-#### Spawners
+##### Spawners

 They spawn cars of the given color every few seconds.
-They continously spawn throughout the game, but later they might get upgraded to spawn cars more frequently.
+They continuously spawn throughout the game, but later they might get upgraded to spawn cars more frequently.

-#### Destinations
+##### Destinations

 Destinations are the buildings where cars have to be transported with the given color.
 Destinations have a timer which decreases with each second, which you can increase back with each car delivered of the correct color.
 Cars of other colors are ignored by the destination.
-Destinations spawn continously throughout the game.
+Destinations spawn continuously throughout the game.

 ## Development server